How To Get Self Tanner Out Of Carpets

 Tips For Preventing Future Stains

-Lay old towels or protective mats in front of your feet if you stand or need to walk around while applying.
-These will catch any spills and may protect your carpet.
+Set out old towels or protective mats ahead of where you stand or will be passing to.
+These will catch spills and may save your carpet.

-Ventilates the area post-application for a quicker drying.
-This reduces the chances of accidentally staining carpets with wet self-tanner.
+Ventilate the region after application for a quicker dry.
+It reduces the chances to accidentally stain carpets with wet self-tanner.

-If you have precautionary measures, then you will significantly minimize the possibility of carpet stains from self-tanners and handle accidents with ease.
+If you take preventative steps, then you will effectively reduce the risk of carpet stains from self-tanners and respond to accidents with confidence.

 Frequently Asked Questions